5 Things That Affect Your Charging Speed

 3. Using Other Loads While Charging

-Using electrical devices like air conditioning, heating, lights, and radio in the car during charging consumes some of the energy.
+Using electrical devices like air conditioning, heating, lights, and the radio in the car while charging consumes some of the energy.
 This energy would otherwise be used to charge the battery.
 Also, the thermal management system uses some charging power to regulate battery temperature.
-As a result, the charger may show a higher power than the dashboard.
-The actual energy used to charge the battery is reduced.

 To increase charging speed, try to reduce the in-car electrical load during charging.
 For example, turn off unnecessary lights and air conditioning.
 Some electric vehicles have smart charging functions.
 They can automatically adjust the charging rate based on available power and other loads.
 This optimizes charging efficiency and reduces system overload risk.
-In short, reducing in-car energy consumption during charging can effectively shorten charging time and ensure battery health.

 4. Battery Aging